Cameo appearances: Tim Lefler (Slack)

 It was an offbeat, self-aware game that didn’t take itself too seriously.
 The prototype had a great cult following, with thousands of users who loved it.
 But—

-BUTTERFIELD: But we couldn’t raise any money for that.
+STEWART BUTTERFIELD: But we couldn’t raise any money for that.

-REID: That’s Stewart Butterfield.
+HOFFMAN: That’s Stewart Butterfield.
 You might know him as the founder of Slack.
 But before that, he created this daring new game—just at the wrong time.
 As I said, it was 2002—the dot-com bubble had just burst—dark days in Silicon Valley.
 And tech investors weren’t thinking about gaming as an online experience yet.

 BUTTERFIELD: So it was a really black and bleak-looking point in the history of financial markets generally, but anything as frivolous as a game is just not going to get funded.